 • How we carry our body can indicate how we’re feeling emotionally, not just at the moment, but habitually.
 We store un-processed stress in our body’s organs, muscles, chakras, meridians & electro-magnetic layers.
 Specific emotional residue of abuse AND negative beliefs are stored in various locations in the body.
 (Anger in the liver, not being supported is in the lower back muscles, shame in the gut, fear in the heart or stomach….)

 EXP: Some people’s whole body center is visibly concave, as in these drawings.
 It shows they were severely & regularly abused in childhood, which is often continued in current toxic relationships.

 Their solar plexus has been emotionally punched (sometimes physically too) so often that their body is trying to pullback from future blows they know will come – or are still expecting, even long after the danger has passed.

 There are also many abused people whose outward signs are much subtler, but the cues are there as well – for us to understand their behavior

 ➼ Generally, people who are confident & happy stand erect, head up, shoulders back, & walk with a sure but nor arrogant gait.
 Depressed or self-hating people may stand with head down, slumped shoulders, slow or unsure walk…..
 Changing how we hold our body can improve how we feel about ourselves.

 Of course there are exceptions:

-♿️ someone with a chronic physical illness may move slowly, be hunched over, clumsily, need a wheelchair.
-Yet they can be confident & emotionally balanced, with ups & downs, but not miserable
+♿️ someone with a chronic physical illness may move slowly, be hunched over, clumsy, needing a wheelchair.
+Yet they can be confident & emotionally balanced, with ups & downs, but not miserable,